 - Standards & Legislation

 The Alberta Library Trustees Association (ALTA) is the collective voice for Alberta library trustees and, through them, represents the interests of patrons and supporters of public libraries.
-An entire section of ALTA's website is devoted to trustee learning, which includes resources to Grow as a Trustee, Grow as a Chair, and Grow as a Board.
+The ALTA website has some excellent trustee development tools such as their Handbook as well as four learning pathways: Grow as a Trustee, Grow as a Chair, Grow as a Board, and Branching Out.

 For additional resources on library board roles and responsibilities, effective board governance, and library advocacy, visit the British Columbia Library Trustees Association Trustee Orientation Program Online or the Leadership by Design pages of the Ontario Library Association.